› Business Loans › Lender Reviews › Truist Business Loans Review

 Truist is one of the largest banks in America, having emerged due to the merger between SunTrust and BB&T Bank in 2019.
 It’s a brick-and-mortar bank that offers consumer and commercial banking services, including small business loans.

 The bank offers a hybrid model, where you can apply for certain loans online but must apply in person for others.
-It provides various traditional business loans, but you won’t find the fast funding options like merchant cash advances or invoice factoring, which other lenders offer.
+It provides various traditional business loans, but you won’t find the fast funding options like merchant cash advances or invoice factoring that other lenders offer.
+Some Truist products do not require collateral, while larger loans might require verification of business assets.

 The bank offers various term loans and lines of credit.
 All Truist business loans carry origination fees.